 Science to tackle non-communicable diseases in South Asia and beyond in the SDG era

-Non-communicable diseases (NCDs) are chronic and often slow progressing diseases that result from a combination of genetic, physiological, environmental and behavioural factors.
-It is estimated that an increasing global prevalence of NCDs is the cause of up to 41 million deaths worldwide each year, representing 71% of all deaths.
-However, NCDs disproportionately affect people in low- and middle-income countries (LMICs).
-More than three quarters of NCD deaths (32 million) occur in LMICs, 40% of which are categorised as ‘premature deaths’ (between ages 30 and 69 years).
-For high income countries this figure is closer to 26%.
+NCDs are chronic and often slow progressing diseases resulting from a combination of genetic, physiological, environmental and behavioural factors.
+The prevalence of NCDs is increasing globally.
+Estimates show that 71% of all deaths (41 million) are due to NCDs each year.
+People living in low- and middle-income countries (LMICs) are unequally affected by NCDs.
+More than three quarters of NCD deaths (32 million) occur in LMICs.
+Many of these deaths, upt to 40%, are ‘premature deaths’ between ages 30 and 69 years.
+For high income countries this figure is closer to just 26%.

 Click here to find out more about our previous GCRF workshops and read the workshop reports.

 This workshop is funded by the Global Challenges Research Fund that aims to support cutting-edge research that addresses the challenges faced by developing countries.
 Visit our GCRF webpage to read more about the fund.

 The organisation of this workshop is being overseen by a steering committee based in both the UK and LMICs.
 The steering committee members are:

 Co-chair: Professor Vajira Dissanayake, University of Colombo, Sri Lanka